ayshiff/ayshiff.github.io/about.md

 permalink: /about/
 ---

 Hi 👋
-I am Rémi Doreau, a french web developer passionated about the IT word.
+I am Rémi Doreau, a french FullStack Developer passionated about the Software Engineering word.
 On my blog you can find various articles about programming and other IT stuff in french and english.
 Feel free to send me an email if you need some help or you don't understand someting!